-We rejointhe Golden Eagle later afternoon for our final dinner aboard the train as we return to Tehran.
+This evening we return to the Golden Eagle for our final dinner aboard the train as we return to Tehran.

 This morning we arrive in Tehran and will pay a visit to the prestigious National Museum of Iran, opened in 1937, detailing many periods of the rich history of the country with some artefacts dating back approximately 30,000 - 35,000 years.